awawa-dev/HyperHDR/README.md

 https://github.com/awawa-dev/HyperHDR/releases

+You can use ready SD card images just like Hyperbian.
+Default hostname for SD images is HyperHDR so connect to http://hyperhdr:8090/ SSH is enabled on default.
+Default LUT table is already included!

 ### New features of this fork:

 * <b>Really low CPU</b> usage on SoCs like Raspberry Pi using v4l2 grabbers